Azure/bicep-lz-vending/docs/wiki/ConsumerGuide.md

 ## Background

-This repository has been created to help customers and partners to create, deploy and deliver landing zone Subscriptions into an Azure AD Tenant utilizing [Bicep](https://aka.ms/bicep) as the Infrastructure-as-Code (IaC) tooling and language of choice.
+This repository has been created to help customers and partners to create, deploy and deliver landing zone Subscriptions into an Microsoft Entra Tenant utilizing [Bicep](https://aka.ms/bicep) as the Infrastructure-as-Code (IaC) tooling and language of choice.

 ## Ways to Consume `bicep-lz-vending`